 Reports of the final grade in each course will be made available online to students soon after the close of each semester.
-However, grade reports may be withheld from students who have delinquent accounts with the Office of Finance, Facilities, or the Library.
+However, grade reports may be withheld from students who have delinquent accounts with the SIT Finance Office, Facilities, or the Library.